smilieshreya/AngryBirds/README.md

     .
 From inside the folder, Right Click and Select "Open In Terminal" .
 In the termial now type "./gradlew build" (without the apostrophes) This will build the project .
-Next type "./gradlew lwjgl3:run" (without the apostrophes) to run the project
+Next type "./gradlew lwjgl3:run" (without the apostrophes) to run the project .
+For running JUnit tests type "./gradlew test" (without the apostrophes) this will run the tests.